Processing Accounting Transactions

 - Accrue Expense

 - Goods or services are received from external entities (non-University departments) in the current accounting period, but payment for the goods or services will be incurred in a future accounting period.
-The expense should be recorded in the current accounting period.
+The expense must be recorded in the current accounting period.

 - Accrue Revenue

 - Revenue is earned from an external entity (non-University department) in the current accounting period, but payments will be collected in a future accounting period.
-The revenue should be recorded in the current accounting period.
+The revenue must be recorded in the current accounting period.

 - Allocable Costs